mcmollehuara/co/README.md

 # Crossover application
 > A demo dashboard that shows continuos integration features.
-It was made with Angular2 and Webpack in order to automate tasks.
+It was made with Angular2 Typescript and Webpack in order to automate tasks.

 ### Quick start
 **Make sure you have Node version >= 5.0 and NPM >= 3**
-> Download zip file and uncompress where you prefer
+> Download zip file delivered and uncompress where you prefer
+> Alternatively you can use https://github.com/mcmollehuara/co repository

 ```bash
 # install the repo with npm